-The Australian Breakthrough Cancer (ABC) Study is working with over 50,000 Australian residents to investigate the causes of cancer and other diseases.
+The Australian Breakthrough Cancer (ABC) Study is working with over 50,000 Australians to investigate the causes of cancer and other diseases.
 Using the latest genetic technologies, the study will investigate the role that our genes, lifestyle and environment play in the development of disease.

 The ABC Study is aiming for breakthroughs that will enable more individualised prevention and screening to occur.
 Currently, most public health interventions are based on a one size fits all approach, rather than on personalised risk estimation.
 By more accurately predicting cancer risk based on an individual's genetic profile and lifestyle, more customised health advice and better targeted public health messages may be delivered.
 Importantly, prevention strategies such as screening will be aimed only at those who will benefit from them, sparing a large proportion of the population from unnecessary investigations.

 To find out more about what we are trying to achieve and how, listen to ABC radio's Trevor Chappell's 15 December 2016 interview with Assoc.
 Prof Roger Milne, who is a Principal Investigator on the Study.
 Roger is also Director of the Cancer Epidemiology and Intelligence Division.
 Note: the ABC Study is not affiliated with ABC broadcasting.